Not sure about the implications of paying tax in Canada as a British citizen? This article from Taxback.com can help you learn the ropes.

 Still confused?
 Need help paying tax in Canada as a British citizen?

 Get help from Taxback.com.
-The ISO certified team of highly specialised experts will take care of your Canadian and UK tax obligations to ensure peace of mind and maximize any refunds you’re due.
+The ISO certified team of highly specialised experts will take care of your Canadian and UK tax obligations to ensure peace of mind and maximise any refunds you’re due.

 With Taxback.com you’ll get: